contrailcirrus/2024-06-contrails-workshop/README.md

 - **Kevin McCloskey, Aarón Sonabend** (Google): _12hr satellite-driven contrail flux via causal inference_

+  In this talk we discuss a new methodology we are using to estimate contrail top-of-atmosphere flux.
+Other methods used so far have either depended heavily on simulations, or need to solve the challenging "contrail tracking" problem;
+  the new method doesn't need to do either.
+We start with an overview of the COllocated Irradiance Network (COIN) that gives shortwave and longwave flux on 10-minute refresh with ~2km pixel size, which is sufficient to observe formation and evolution of contrail radiative forcing.
+We then show a naive method of estimating warming based on COIN, but note that it does not account for radiative confounders.
+We pull from the causal inference literature to address radiative confounders, giving first a brief intro example of framing problems with a causal directed acyclic graph.
+Finally, we outline a series of tests devised using synthetic data that boost confidence in the results of the method.

 ## Labs

 ### Thursday, June 20, 2024